ngless-toolkit/ngless/docs/contents/modules.md

 Everything else is optional.

+### References

+References are added with a *references* section, which is a list of references.
+A reference contains a ``fasta-file`` and (optionally) a ``gtf-file``.
+For example:

+    references:
+        -
+            name: 'ref'
+            fasta-file: 'data/reference.fna'
+            gtf-file: 'data/reference.gtf.gz'

+Note that the paths are relative to the module directory.
+The GTF file may be gzipped.

+## Inialization

-An ``init`` section defines an initialization command.
+An `init` section defines an initialization command.
 This will be run **before** anything else in any script which imports this module.
 The intention is that the module can check for any dependencies and provide the user with an early error message instead of failing later after.
 For example: